paytabscom/paytabs-ios-library-sample/README.md

 ```

+3. To force ApplePay validation on all user's billing info, pass **forceApplePayValidation** parameter in the configuration with **true**.

-2. Call `startApplePayPayment` to start payment
+4. Call `startApplePayPayment` to start payment

 ```swift
 PaymentSDK.startApplePayPayment(on: self,